NVIDIA/NeMo/docs/source/asr/asr_language_modeling_and_customization.rst

     {"audio_filepath": "/data_path/file1.wav", "text": "The transcript of the audio file."}

 It just extracts the `text` field from each line to create the training text file.
+For subword acoustic model a produced kenlm_type is `subword`.
+For char acoustic model the kenlm_type is `word`.
 After the N-gram model is trained, it is stored at the path specified by `kenlm_model_file`.

 The following is the list of the arguments for the training script: